 Bharat Hunnime is a festival celebrated by the devotees of Lord Mailaralinga (Shiva).
 The festival falls on the full moon day of the Hindu month Magha, which is around December-January according to Gregorian calendar.
-This year (2019) it is on 20th January.
+For the festival date click here.
 The reputation of this festival is mentioned in the Lord Mailaralinga Kavya (text).

 At home, people offer an elaborate pooja and a feast is prepared for lunch.